hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 For easy reference new and clarifying terms are listed here

-- `ETH contracts`: Contracts lifted from Ethereum or other EVM compatible ledgers in which a maintainer does not desire to change code in porting and or explicitly wants to use precompile contract operations such as `ECRECOVER`.
+- **ETH contracts**: Contracts lifted from Ethereum or other EVM compatible ledgers in which a maintainer does not have to change code in porting and or explicitly wants to use precompile contract operations such as `ECRECOVER`.

-- `Hedera contracts`: Smart Contracts designed with additional logic to utilize Hedera system smart contracts.
+- **Hedera contracts**: Smart Contracts designed with additional logic to utilize Hedera system smart contracts such as `IHederaTokenService`.

-- `Hedera address` - Also known as the `long-zero` address (as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)) account identifier, this is the result of encoding the `<shard>.<relam>.<num>` integer values into a 20 bytes hex format to be conformant with ECDSA public addresses.
+- **Hedera address**: Also known as the `long-zero` address (as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)) account identifier, this is the result of encoding the `<shard>.<relam>.<num>` integer values into a 20 bytes hex format to be conformant with `ECDSA` public addresses.
 This is a more explicit naming for exposure in products that highlights the essence of the address.

-- Alias - An account alias can be an `ECDSA`/`ED25519` public key (per HIP 32).
+- **Alias**: An account alias can be an `ECDSA`/`ED25519` public key (per HIP 32).
 Notably, in the past the alias was sometimes used to refer to an `ECDSA` public address, however, it should solely refer to a public key.

-- Virtual Addresses: a list of ECDSA public addresses that are stored on the account entity and serve as the account identifier on the EVM for transactions.
+- **Virtual Addresses**: a list of ECDSA public addresses that are stored on the account entity and serve as the account identifier on the EVM for transactions.

 Most of the challenges experienced to date around account interactions with smart contracts on the EVM can be summarized into 4 points.

 1. **Account type compatibility**: All Hedera accounts are not equally EVM compatible.
 Currently only accounts with an `ECDSA` public key and an `ECDSA` alias are fully EVM compatible.
-This is due to the underlying `ECDSA` signature type which allows for EVM account address identifier (public address - as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)) calculation.
+This is due to the underlying `ECDSA` signature type which allows for EVM account address (public address - as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)) calculation.
 This negatively affects smart contract adoption for all other account types and results in EVM experience inconsistencies.
 2. **Account identifier mismatches**: EVM addresses currently differ for accounts with and without an ECDSA public key alias.
 Accounts with an `ECDSA` public key alias will have a public address when interacting with the EVM.
 Accounts without an `ECDSA` public key alias will have their Hedera address used.
 In both cases the address is potentially stored in the contract state and utilized for future operation matching.
-3. **Potential feature and asset** **loss**: An account created with a ECDSA public key that has a corresponding public key alias where the account public key (tied to a cryptographic signing key) rotates no longer conforms to the EVM signature assumptions.
+3. **Potential feature and asset loss**: An account created with a ECDSA public key that has a corresponding public key alias where the account public key (tied to a cryptographic signing key) rotates no longer conforms to the EVM signature assumptions.
 That is smart contracts that extract the public address from the transaction signature will not be able to confirm that the sender address matches the extracted public address - this is the `ECRECOVER` precompile flow.
 This may result in loss of smart contract balance and permissions as smart contracts may no longer behave as expected.
 4. **Complicated flows**: Education around the current EVM address possibilities is confusing and sometimes relies on uninformed users adopting complex technical solutions.
 This spans from the fundamental ethos difference where Ethereum holds that `Account ⇒ ECDSA public key ⇒ evmAddress` with a focus on `evmAddress`, whereas Hedera notes that Accounts contain a public key and an `evmAddress` with a focus on the Account.

 The above has contributed to complicated Smart Contract considerations and slow adoption.